BBK-SDP-2015-emassa01/individual/README.md

 'label instruction register-list'
 where;

 label: is the label for the line.
-Other instructions might \jump" to that label.
+Other instructions might "jump" to that label.

 instruction: is the actual instruction.